 Skipping the Introduction

-Not adding the introduction of the survey and not providing the reason for taking the survey can make your employees suspicious.
-So, the first step to creating a survey using a survey creation tool should always be writing the introduction.
+Not adding the introduction of the poll and not providing the reason for taking the survey can make your employees suspicious.
+So, the first step to creating a survey using a questionnaire creation tool should always be writing the introduction.

 Describing what the survey is about right at the beginning plays a huge role in persuading your employees to complete it honestly.

 - Use simple and clear language to explain the purpose of the examination.

 - Explain how you will be using the answers.